-If you’ve ever tried to assemble furniture without using the instructions, then you know it can be a bit more complicated than it looks.
-When parts come in a flat box, but the final product is a 3D object, understanding how pieces go together, especially when the instructions are simple pictures, often requires some mental processing.
-In 3D printing, that processing is done by specialized software that is often proprietary, depending upon the printer manufacturer.
+If you’ve ever tried to assemble furniture without instructions, then you know it can be more complicated than it looks.
+When parts come in a box, but the final product is dimensional, understanding how pieces connect often requires mental processing.
+In 3D printing, specialized software achieves this process for you, depending on the printer manufacturer.
 It’s worth looking at exactly how that software works and how it guides the printing process.

 There’s quite a bit of software involved in the 3D printing process.
 The design begins with computer-aided design (CAD) software.
 The first part of any 3D printing process has to be integrated with the design software like Autodesk and SOLIDWORKS and the printing software itself.
 HP 3D does have the ability to work with native CAD files and so is, in that sense, universal.

 Then, typically, a proprietary application directly integrates with the design application or file type.
 Hence, the printer understands how to create layers and other necessary features for material distribution.
-HP 3D’s case is HP 3D Build Manager, which works with Autodesk to manage the printing process from start to finish.
+HP’s HP 3D Build Manager works with Autodesk to manage the printing process from start to finish.

 However, 3D printing software is far more robust these days.
 It enables enterprise-level functionality as HP 3D’s software solutions do.
 First, let’s look at how it works with the printer.

-Slicing software is the precise application (or part of an application) that converts your CAD file to the clear and accurate instructions the printer needs to create layers.
-Therefore, the first step in the process is breaking up the layers and identifying the linear pattern the extruder and finishing nozzles will need to follow.
+Slicing software converts your CAD file to the printer’s precise and accurate instructions to create layers.
+The first step is breaking up the layers and identifying the linear pattern the extruder, and finishing nozzles will follow.

 Once the initial pattern is determined, the software searches for other design elements, including: